Useful information

 When is the best time for a hunting experience in Namibia?

-The best time to travel to Southern Africa for a hunting safari is typically during the winter months, which generally stretch from late April to mid-August.
-This is not the rule, but the cooler weather and sparser bush makes for better hunting conditions than during the summer.
+The best time to travel to Southern Africa for a hunting safari is typically during our autum, winter months and beginning of spring, which generally stretch from April to end September.
+These are month with cooler weather and sparser bush which makes for better hunting conditions than during the hoter summer month.

-The hunting season in Namibia starts in February and ends in November.
+Official hunting season in Namibia starts in beginning February to end November.

 +264 81 124 1662